The Oxford Club Guide to Gold: The Owner’s Manual

 As one of the few financial assets that don’t rely on an issuer’s promise to pay, gold offers refuge from the kind of widespread default risk that concerns investors today.
 All in all, there are a number of good reasons to include it in your portfolio…

-• Portfolio diversification: Most investment portfolios hold primarily traditional financial assets, such as stocks and bonds.
+- Portfolio diversification: Most investment portfolios hold primarily traditional financial assets, such as stocks and bonds.
 Diversifying your portfolio can offer added protection against fluctuations in the value of any single asset or group of assets.
 Risk factors that may affect the gold price are quite different in nature from those that affect other assets.
-Statistically, portfolios containing gold are generally more robust and less volatile than those that do not.
+Statistically, portfolios that contain gold are generally more robust and less volatile than those that do not.

 Three Strategies for Investing in Gold